arice/detectx/README.md

 I should figure out a more appropriate/general place to drop the output.

 Right now the plugin only mirrors the latest output to the dashboard, no alerting or anything.

-Need to
+Next steps:
 1. learn some python
-2. switch the DetectX command to produce .json
+2. switch the DetectX command in the LaunchDaemon to produce .json
-3. read the json and produce some useful output
+3. have the plugin read the json and produce some useful output
-5. check the json for a non-empty "infections" array & exit 2 or
+5. have the plugin check the json for a non-empty "infections" array & exit 2 or
 5. exit 0